galaxy-iuc/parsec/docs/commands/workflows.rst

 ``export_workflow_to_local_path`` command
 -----------------------------------------

-This section is auto-generated from the help text for the parsec command ``workflows``.

 **Usage**::

     parsec workflows export_workflow_to_local_path [OPTIONS] WORKFLOW_ID

 **Help**

-Exports a workflow in JSON format to a given local path.
+Exports a workflow in json format to a given local path.

 **Options**::